 Search related documents:

-- activation function and adam optimizer: 1, 2, 3
+- logistic regression feature and lr logistic regression: 1, 2, 3

 Co phrase search for related documents, hyperlinks ordered by date